manmohanjit/hack-it-2021/README.md

 - Spring Boot is very powerful however, it has a steep initial learning curve, but after some time it becomes progressively easier to dive into deeper topics
 - Spring Boot requires a lot of boilerplate code...
 - However, luckily there are many libraries that help reduce it (mapstruct, lombok, etc)

+## Solution
+- Spring Boot MVC as API server
+- Create React App (CRA) as front-end application
+- Support multiple movies, shows, categories, halls
+- Abstraction of data layer provides flexibility to switch data sources
+- Database transactions and locks to handle concurrency and data consistency
+- Third-party SMTP service (SendGrid) to send out emails (non-blocking)
+- Deployed on an NGINX server block to serve as a reverse proxy so everything is hosted on same domain
+- CloudFlare provides HTTPs for the domain
+- CORS is enabled for development and testing purposes

 ## Scope of Assignment
 - ✅ Create a web application that allows users to book a seat in a movie theatre - no authentication required.